 The triangular plot is positioned directly on Aoyama’s “Killer Street” in front of Mario Botta’s Watari-um (The Watari Museum of Contemporary Art, 1990).
 A small public passage is used as well as parking.
 The daughter of the architect, Rie Azuma, is now living in the house.
 The building is best visible in winter; during the other seasons, a tree is nearly fully shading it from the street front.

 Once completed, the raw-concrete tower could have been considered the “skyscraper” of Jingumae, overtopping by far the adjacent buildings.
 Nowadays, the house has been relativized by its neighbors, and we may make a mistake to associate it with the numerous Japanese “miniature house.”
 The Tower House is a fascinating portrait of how Japanese society has dealt with the urban and social changes in the last few decades.

 “When completed, it was the “skyscraper” of Jingumae; nowadays, it is a miniature house.”

 Tower House by Takamitsu Azuma Gallery of images

 About Takamitsu Azuma

-Japanese architect, who worked in Junzo Sakakura’s office before becoming a founder-member of ArchiteXt in 1971.
-He evolved a concept of ‘oppositional harmonies’ in architecture by deliberately placing disparate elements together and even emphasizing them in order to create tension.
-His own house, just featured, is a tall concrete tower set among traditionally built single-storey houses.
+Takamitsu Azuma is a Japanese architect who worked in Junzo Sakakura’s office before becoming a founder-member of ArchiteXt in 1971.
+He evolved a concept of ‘oppositional harmonies’ in architecture by deliberately placing disparate elements together and even emphasizing them to create tension.
+His own house just featured is a tall concrete tower set among traditionally built single-story houses.
 Other works include the Satsuki Kindergarten in Osaka (1969–73), many individual private houses, and the K Flat housing, Mejiro, Tokyo (with Rie Azuma, his daughter).